Eyes

 • Can be used to clear the currently displayed eye tracking visualization.

-• Enable Heatmap
+• Capture Heatmap

-• Show Overlay
+• Show Heatmap

-• Shows or hides the eye tracking visualization inside the headset.
+• Shows or hides the eye tracking visualization inside the headset and in the VR View window.

 • Heatmap Resolution